It took me a while, but I finally found it. Yes, I found someone who dared to criticize the WP Rocket plugin sharply. What a nerve!

 Consider the following:

-- Use a well-coded theme optimized for SEO;
+- Use a well-coded theme optimized for SEO.
+I could mention Astra, GeneratePress, or Neve, famous for their loading speed.

 - Do not use too many plugins.
-There is not necessarily a specific number to respect, but do not abuse it.
+There is not necessarily a specific number to respect, but do not over-use them.
 When you no longer need a plugin, delete it or, at least, deactivate it.

 - Opt for a good host.
-As a reminder, WPMarmite offer you a great refund for BlueHost.
+As a reminder, WPMarmite offers you a great deal for BlueHost.

 - Do not load too heavy images.
 If you have to start somewhere, this is where you should focus.
 On average, images represent more than 50% of the total size of a web page.
 To deal with this problem, you can use the Imagify plugin.

-For more details on the performance of a website, I suggest you consult this article written by Florian: How to optimize a WordPress site without breaking the bank.
+For more details on the performance of a website, I suggest you check out this article: How to optimize a WordPress site without breaking the bank.

 And, speaking of money, how much does WP Rocket cost, exactly?